imixs/imixs-docker/wildfly/README.md

 * /opt/wildfly/standalone/configuration/  => for custom configuration files like standalone.xml
 * /opt/wildfly/standalone/deployments/ => to provide an external autodeploy directory.

-This is an example to run imixs/wildfly with external volumes:
+This is an example to run imixs/wildfly with an external deployment volume:

      docker run --name="wildfly" -d \
 			-p 8080:8080 -p 9990:9990 \